google/WebFundamentals/src/content/en/fundamentals/media/manipulating/files.md

 the number of logical pixels in each dimension.
 [Youtube recommends](https://support.google.com/youtube/answer/6375112) the following resolutions for video uploads, all in the 16:9 aspect ratio.
-There's nothing specific to Youtube about this list, which makes it a good guide for video on the web in general.
+There's nothing specific to Youtube about this list.
+It's just a list of common 16:9 video resolutions.

 | Abbreviation | Dimensions |
 | ------------ | ---------- |